PRWP Reproducibility Protocol

 - For Stata packages, run

-to locate where discrepancies arise. - For R/Python packages or if
+reprunto locate where discrepancies arise. - For R/Python packages or if

-7. Verify consistency with the manuscript
+5. Verify Consistency with the Manuscript

-- For papers with more than 10 exhibits in the appendix, randomly select 10 exhibits for review using this randomization code.
+- For papers with more than 10 exhibits in the appendix, randomly select 10 for review using this randomization code.

 - Compare the raw outputs generated when running the package to the exhibits in the paper: